Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Mirrors to divisor complements

 The fiber Hamiltonian $H_f$ is chosen differently in each case.
 The main constraint is that its differential must vanish at any boundary component which may still be present.
 The construction is most convenient if we assume the completion preserves the $S^1$-symmetry that rotates the fibers.
 If $\mu$ denotes the moment map for this action, we can take $H_f$ to be a function of $\mu$.
 Since $X_{H_f}$ is tangent to the fibers, we have

 which allows us to compute the flow of $H_b+H_f$ term by term.

 We use the same base Hamiltonian $H_b$ for all cases.
-The specific choice of $H_f$ in each case is as follows. \begin{itemize} \item $L$: Let $H_{f,L} \geq 0$ be a function with a minimum at the top of the fiber, convex in $\mu$ on the compact part, and linear in $\mu$ on the bottom end. \item $C$: Let $H_{f,C} \geq 0$ be a function with a minimum at the bottom of the fiber, convex in $\mu$ on the compact part, and linear in $\mu$ on the top end. \item $D$: Let $H_{f,D} \geq 0$ be a function with a minimum in the middle of the compact part of the fiber, convex in $\mu$ on the compact part, and linear in $\mu$ on the ends. \end{itemize}
+The specific choice of $H_f$ in each case is as follows. \begin{itemize} \item $L$: Let $H_{f,L} \geq 0$ be a function with a minimum at the top of the fiber, convex in $\mu$ on the compact part, and linear in $\mu$ on the bottom end. \item $C$: Let $H_{f,C} \geq 0$ be a function with a minimum at the bottom of the fiber, convex in $\mu$ on the compact part, and linear in $\mu$ on the top end. \item $D$: Let $H_{f,D} \geq 0$ be a function with a minimum in the two-thirds of the way down from the top of the compact part of the fiber, convex in $\mu$ on the compact part, and linear in $\mu$ on the ends. \end{itemize}